Built Robotics

 Overview

-Built Robotics operates in the construction industry, focusing on the solar sector.
-The company has created an autonomous piling system, which is a robot capable of performing tasks like trenching to depths over 60 inches.
-This system enhances construction efficiency and safety by reducing the need for human labor in hazardous environments.
-The robot adapts its performance based on soil types, allowing it to work effectively in various construction conditions.
+Built Robotics operates in the construction industry, focusing on the solar sector by providing an autonomous piling system.
+This robot can perform tasks like trenching to depths over 60 inches, which helps to speed up construction work and enhance safety by reducing the need for human labor in hazardous situations.
+The robot adapts its performance based on the type of soil it encounters, making it versatile for various construction environments.
 Built Robotics primarily serves construction companies and contractors in the solar industry, offering their robots for sale or lease.
-They also provide services such as maintenance and training.
-The goal of Built Robotics is to improve construction processes by making them faster and safer.
+They also provide additional services such as maintenance, software updates, and training.
+The goal of Built Robotics is to improve efficiency and safety in construction projects.

 Simplify Jobs